1140 Director, Academic Advisement and Transfer Center

 Experience: At least five years of experience is required in higher education, which includes academic advising and administrative duties.
 Teaching experience is preferred.
 Experience with training and development programs is preferred.
 Experience advising various student populations, including exploratory/undecided students, is preferred.
 Experience with federal, state and higher education policies and procedures is preferred.

 Skills: Excellent verbal and written communication skills, interpersonal skills (particularly in working with a diverse student population), and organizational and management skills are required.
 A working knowledge of various computer applications is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the position occasionally requires work in the evenings and on weekends, especially during the summer SOAR sessions.